raulibanez/timetimer/DEVELOPMENT.md

 ### Improve README.md
 - "Make this README more informal, fun, and enjoyable, with emojis and so on..."
 - "Not so informal, something in between, please."

-### I have a website in html that plays a sound, how can i change the volume of the sound?